Updated on August 23, 2022

 In a nutshell, criminal trespass relates to entering or remaining on a property when you are aware of the fact that you are not welcome; burglary relates to trespassing with the intention of committing a crime in the process, and larceny relates to stealing someone else’s property.
-Let’s take a closer look.

 If you face a charge of criminal trespass, it means you are accused of entering the property in question—or remaining on the property in question—when you knew you were not wanted or welcomed there (by the property owner or manager).
-If you face a charge of burglary, however, the state is alleging that you intended to commit one of the following crimes during the course of the alleged trespassing incident:
+Criminal trespassing charges are misdemeanors.
+Learn more about criminal trespass.

 Commit a felony

 The charge of burglary can stand even if you do not follow through with the alleged criminal intention.
 The burden of proving your intentions as they relate to the burglary charge rests firmly with the prosecution.
 If the prosecutor cannot prove your alleged criminal intentions beyond a reasonable doubt, he or she will be reduced to bringing the criminal trespass charge only.

 Much like burglary charges, larceny charges can range from misdemeanors to first-degree felonies.
 The charge levied is generally predicated on the value of the allegedly stolen property in question.
 Any one of these charges—criminal trespass, burglary, or larceny—can enhance the severity of any other charges levied.

 You Need an Experienced Killeen Criminal Defense Attorney on Your Side

 Brett Pritchard at The Law Office of Brett H. Pritchard—proudly serving Killeen, Texas—is a well-established criminal defense attorney who is committed to wielding the full force of his experience in defense of your legal rights and in support of your case’s most favorable outcome.